 It is waking up every morning with the knowledge that as soon as you leave the sanctuary of your home, your life becomes predictably unpredictable.
 You anticipate being judged by the color of your skin—seen as less intelligent, less capable, more criminal, and, yes, less human.

 You are not sure if this bias will be overt, subtle, or even life-threatening as recent events have highlighted.
 The apprehension of not knowing when, where, and how keeps the stress response on continual high alert all day.
 Some studies have even shown that this stress can bleed into your non-waking hours, disrupting sleep.

 How racism-related vigilance affects health.

-Persistently elevated stress levels have been linked to numerous conditions, including heart disease, high blood pressure, and even diabetes.
+Persistently elevated stress levels have been linked to numerous conditions, including heart disease, high blood pressure1, and even diabetes2.
 The question is: Is racism-related vigilance a significant contributor to elevated stress levels, and if so, is it a separate risk factor?
 Recent research suggests what the Black, Indigenous, and People of Color (BIPOC) community could have already told us.
 The answer appears to be a resounding yes.